The brain generates well-being if it is trained in that direction, by José Sánchez

 Fourth, emotions are predictions of the brain, taking into account how one feels and what memory and interpretation the brain makes of each context.

 In fifth place, emotions are only a small part of the mind and they do not make decisions or are necessarily irrational.
-Knowing oneself or improving oneself cannot be reduced to a single field of human experience.
+Knowing yourself or improving yourself cannot be reduced to a single field of human experience.
 Happiness or genuine well-being can never come from an exclusive individualistic view or from reducing self-awareness and the mind to the modulus of reduced emotions.

 Sixth, the battle between passion and reason does not exist.
 Anatomically and physiologically, there is no rational or emotional brain, but a great social brain.
 People are social beings and without understanding this hypersocial brain, little progress can be made.